DanilaLeontyev/projects/eng/homework.md

   D: Hi!
 I`m Danila.
   A: Hello!
 I`m Artemiy Klimov.
-  D: Where are you come from, Artemiy?
+  D: Where do you come from, Artemiy?
-  A: I am come from Volgograd
+  A: I come from Volgograd
   D: What do you work with?
-  A: Programmer.
-I am want to know more about IT-sphere.
+  A: I`am a programmer.
+I want to know more about IT-sphere.
-  D: Where are you working?
+  D: Where do you work?
   A: At Central Bank, in Yekaterinburg.
   D: Do you go to work every day?
   A: Yes.
-My work is starting at 8:00 and finishing at 17:00
+My work starts at 8:00 and finishes at 17:00
-  D: How you are traveling to and from work?
+  D: How do you travel to and from work?
   A: By bus or by tram
   D: What are you doing this evening?
-  A: I play on guitar, then I teach my friend English.
-We call by Skype.
+  A: I am playing the guitar, then I am teaching my friend English.
+We are going to use Skype.

   ### 23